 Jefferson Lab's Target Group is responsible for the design, construction, and operation of most of the targets used in Jefferson Lab's four experimental halls.
 These include large "cryotargets" of liquid hydrogen, some capable of dissipating hundreds of watts from the electron beam with little or no discernable boiling.
 We are also experts in the field of dynamically polarized solid targets, which operate in extremely high magnetic fields and at temperatures less than a degree above absolute zero.
+Some of the group's current and future targets are described below.

 Experiments in Hall C frequently utilize one of Jefferson Lab's two high-power cryotarget systems (the second system is used in Hall A).
 Each system comprises up to three cryogenic fluids circulating through thin-walled aluminum containers (target cells) and helium-cooled heat exchangers that remove the heat generated when JLab's electron beam interacts with the fluid.
 Close to one kilowatt of beam heat can be removed with little to no boiling of the fluid.
 Liquid hydrogen and liquid deuterium are the most frequently utilized target fluids, with helium-three and helium-four also available.
 The cryotargets also include a wide array of thin, solid foils for background and other ancillary measurements.